sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 No, we will install and configure wpa_supplicant to enable wireless networking.

-- install wpa_supplicant by typing `emerge net-wireless/wpa_supplicant`
+- install wpa_supplicant (with some other wireless utilities) by typing `emerge net-wireless/wpa_supplicant net-wireless/wireless-tools net-wireless/iw`

 - as we did previously, edit the `/etc/wpa_supplicant/wpa_supplicant.conf` file